Этот пост доступен на языках: Русский

 It is also important to ensure that economic development does not come at the expense of nutrition.
 For instance, it’s crucial that the government invests in a range of nutritionally diverse products, not solely in products with high export potential.
 This is particularly true given that such a large portion of the population depends on subsistence farming.

-Some of these solutions are included in the proposed Food and Nutrition Security bill, which was initiated in parliament by BRIDGE — Innovation and Development (a group founded by Oxfam) and drafted in collaboration with the Georgian Agriculture Alliance, although the government seems to be dragging its feet.
+Some of these solutions are included in the proposed Food and Nutrition Security bill, which was initiated in parliament by BRIDGE — Innovation and Development (a group founded by Oxfam) and drafted in collaboration with the Georgian Alliance on Agriculture and Rural Development, although the government seems to be dragging its feet.

 On top of the human cost, the cost of malnutrition puts a huge strain Georgia’s economic development, through the loss of a healthy workforce and associated medical costs.